govau/content-guide/privacy.md

 ### Eventbrite and hosting events

-We use Eventbrite to facilitate registration and attendance at DTA events, including training on using Guides products.
+We use Eventbrite to facilitate registration and attendance at DTA events, including training on using Guides products and services.

 When you register for an event using this service we might collect your personal information, so we can facilitate your registration and attendance at the relevant event.
 [Eventbrite will handle your personal information and has its own privacy policy](https://www.eventbrite.com.au/support/articles/en_US/Troubleshooting/eventbrite-privacy-policy?lg=en_AU).

 ## Holding your personal information